microsoft/LightGBM/docs/Python-API.md

     early_stopping_rounds : int
     verbose : bool
-        If `verbose` and an evaluation set is used, writes the evaluation feature_name : list of str
+        If `verbose` and an evaluation set is used, writes the evaluation feature_name : list of str, or 'auto'
         Feature names
-    categorical_feature : list of str or int Categorical features,
+        If 'auto' and data is pandas DataFrame, use data columns name categorical_feature : list of str or int, or 'auto' Categorical features,
         type int represents index,
-        type str represents feature names (need to specify feature_name as well). callbacks : list of callback functions
+        type str represents feature names (need to specify feature_name as well) If 'auto' and data is pandas DataFrame, use pandas categorical columns callbacks : list of callback functions
         List of callback functions that are applied at each iteration.
         See Callbacks in Python-API.md for more information.